Jul 11, 2022

-If you want to create a reliable online store, Magento can be a great choice.
+If you want to create a reliable online store, Magento can be a great eCommerce platform choice.
 It provides excellent features, performance, and customizability.
-In this Magento tutorial, we’ll help you get started and show you how to set up an ecommerce site.
+In this Magento tutorial, we’ll help you get started and show you how to set up an eCommerce site.

 What is Magento?